didierrc/terraform-serverless-api/Readme.md

 4. Just select an option (this is just Amazon's way to warn you on creating these keys for certain use cases.
 Ex: if token is used for third party like Terraform we can see that a best practice is ... -> Just an advise)
-5. I haven't captured it but after creation it shows to you ID Key (public) and Secret Key (private) and an option to download a CSV file with these info.
+5. After creation it shows to you ID Key (public) and Secret Key (private) and an option to download a CSV file with these info.
 6. If we go to https://registry.terraform.io/providers/hashicorp/aws/latest/docs
    we can find the section of "Authentication and Configuration".
 There it is shown